andru100/Sudoku-Solver/Readme.md

 # Solving Sudoku

-In this project I use python to solve any given sudoku puzzle <br/>
+In this project I use python to solve any given sudoku puzzle. <br/>

 Sudoku puzzles are given in a string where a number represents a starter value and '.' represents an empty box that needs to be solved. <br/>